Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 They're a theocracy.

-They you know, Iran is a theocracy.
+You know, Iran is a theocracy.

-It's true that the left was very supportive of the ground zero mosque, but that's not the same as your example of Santorum being elected president.
+It's true that the left was very supportive of the Ground Zero Mosque, but that's not the same as your example of Santorum being elected president.

-Well, no, they would scare you into believing that Rick Santorum is uh the forefront of a new theocracy, a Christian theocracy in America.
+Well, no, they would scare you into believing that Rick Santorum is the forefront of a new theocracy, a Christian theocracy in America.

 It's just breathtaking hypocrisy.

-Well, anybody on the right doesn't point it out.
+Anybody on the right doesn't point it out.

 No, they're afraid to.